 Other factors also play a role in increased abdominal fat, including:

 Although it is not possible to reduce fat in specific areas, any weight loss in people who carry excess fat can help.
-The NHLBI suggest that losing just 5–10% of body weight can reduce health risks in someone with overweight or obesity.
+The NHLBI suggest that losing just

 Some tips for reducing weight and waist size include: